galaxyproject/SARS-CoV-2/Variation/README.md

- Analsys of variation within individual samples
+# Analysis of variation within individual SARS-CoV-2 samples

 ## What's the point?